 So how do you choose the best social media platform for your business?
 You may need to answer the following questions: Which social networking site will mesh with your products?
 Which channels do your target customers often use to browse and share content?
 For example, customers want to see them on visual platforms such as Instagram or Pinterest for fashion items such as clothes or jewelry.

 For marketers, all know that fewer clicks mean higher sales.
 When customers are scrolling social media feeds, and they know what products they want to buy, there is one thing that no business wants to create.
 That is the slightest barrier between the moment of awareness and making payment.

 Itzy Ritzy is a baby brand – focuses on selling baby products such as toys, clothes, etc. They know their target customers are moms, so they use lifestyle marketing to connect with customers.
-Almost every picture of Itzy Ritzy featuring shoppable products so that customers can shop directly from the photo.
+Major every picture of Itzy Ritzy features shoppable products so that customers can shop directly from the photo.
 Moreover, Itzy Ritzy also has its hashtag for better use of User-generated content.

 Shine On is a clothing brand located in New Zealand.
-Shine On has a tab “Shop” on their front page for customers to browse the catalog without leaving Facebook.
-Like any eCommerce store, all product details, including price, specs, and colors, are displayed clearly.
+Shine On has a tab “Shop” on their front page for customers to browse the catalogue without leaving Facebook.
+Like any eCommerce store, all product details, including price, specs, and colours, are displayed clearly.
 Furthermore, they also provide Similar Products so that their shoppers have more choices to choose from.